The Flask Mega-Tutorial Part VIII: Followers

 Combining Own and Followed Posts

 The query that I'm using in the followed_posts() function is extremely useful, but has one limitation.
-People expect to see their own posts included in their timeline of followed users, and the query as it is does not have that capability.
+People expect to see their own posts included in their timeline of followed users, and the query as defined above does not include the user's own posts.

 app/models.py: Followed posts query with user's own posts.